A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering

 See also \citet{Gne(10)}, and references therein, for a comprehensive account on ordered EPPFs and generalizations thereof.
 Note that the EPPF \eqref{eq_eppf} can be recovered from the ordered EPPF \eqref{eq_eppf_ord} by summing over the set $S_{k}$ of all possible permutations of the $k$ blocks, that is

-See Section \ref{app:1} of the Supplementary Material for details on Equation \eqref{eq:interpl}.
+See Section S1.1 of the Supplementary Material for details on Equation \eqref{eq:interpl}.
 The distribution of the age-ordered partition of \citet{Don(86)} arises from \eqref{eq_eppf_ord} by setting $\alpha=0$, where species' labels are ordered according to weights $T_{i}$'s that are interpreted as the ages of alleles.
-Another special case of \eqref{eq_eppf_ord} is obtained by setting $\alpha\in(0,1)$ and $\theta=0$ \citep{Fav(16)} and references therein for details.
+Another special case of the ordered EPPF \eqref{eq_eppf_ord} is obtained by setting $\alpha\in(0,1)$ and $\theta=0$.
+See \citet{Fav(16)} and references therein for details.

-By a direct application of the ordered EPPF \eqref{eq_eppf_ord}, one may compute the probability $P_{n}(i;\alpha,\theta)$ that a species with frequency $i$ has species' label of order $1$, i.e. the species' label corresponding to the largest weight $T^{\ast}_{1}$.
+By applying the ordered EPPF \eqref{eq_eppf_ord}, one may compute the probability $P_{n}(i;\alpha,\theta)$ that a species with frequency $i$ has species' label of order $1$, i.e. the species' label corresponding to the largest weight $T^{\ast}_{1}$.
 For $\alpha=0$, \citet{Don(86)} computed such a probability, showing that it is independent of $\theta$ and also an increasing (linear) function of $i$, i.e.

 Within the population genetic setting of \citet{Don(86)}, Equation \eqref{oldest_dp} shows that the most frequent allele is the oldest allele.
 In general, for any $\alpha\in[0,1)$ and $\theta>0$ it holds